To,

 observations made by the Independent Directors have been adopted and put into force.

-20. DECLARATION BY INDEPENDENT DIRECTORS
+20. DECLARATION BY DIRECTORS

 21. BOARD EVALUATION